 One requisite of making big at the international stage is to decide on a company structure that is efficient.
-Having an efficient structure, allows a company to take a quick and better decision.
+Having an efficient structure allows a company to make a quick and better decisions.
 When deciding on the structure, one important thing to consider is the location of the headquarters and the number of offices a company would have.

 Foreign Politics and Policies